Editorial Director, Grocery Group, Progressive Grocer and Store Brands

 “Some companies are founded on policy.
 This is wrong.
 Philosophy, the things you believe in, is more important.
 Philosophy does not change frequently and is never compromised,” Pizzuti said, referencing one of Jenkin’s more obscure quotes.
 “We weren’t going to write a policy statement with do’s and don’t’s and hard timelines we weren’t capable of achieving.
 Instead, we wrote a philosophy statement about how we were going to conduct our business.”

-The distinction between policy and philosophy can be subtle at times, but Publix's approach to sustainability is rooted in three clear foundational principles.
+MAKING A DIFFERENCE The distinction between policy and philosophy can be subtle at times, but Publix's approach to sustainability is rooted in three clear foundational principles.
 For starters, Pizzuti believes that sustainability needs to be “pre-competitive.”

 “Compete on quality, service, price, the knowledge you can provide and the availability of the products you have, but don’t compete on sustainability.
 Work together on sustainability,” he told attendees at the retailer’s seafood event.